pjamrozowicz/react-native-heatmaps/README.md

 pod 'Google-Maps-iOS-Utils', :git => 'https://github.com/pjamrozowicz/google-maps-ios-utils.git'
 ```

+Remember to use `PROVIDER_GOOGLE` as `MapView` provider (check the example below).
+For some reason, weight based heatmap is not displayed correctly when testing on simulator.

 ## Component API
 Prop | Type | Default | Note
 ------------ | ------------- | ------------- | -------------